-Thanks for your ongoing support,

-TEL: 5122 1108 E: matt.schmitz@travelcounsellors.com.au

-Christmas Gift Vouchers available!

-With us...it's personal Rose Garden Festival attracts international interest The International Rose Garden Festival Morwell was truly a world-wide event on the weekend of November 14-15.
+Thanks for your ongoing support, TEL: 5122 1108 E: matt.schmitz@travelcounsellors.com.au Rose Garden Festival attracts international interest The International Rose Garden Festival Morwell was truly a world-wide event on the weekend of November 14-15.
 More than 800 patrons registered for the online celebration and the main stage section of the website received more than 14,000 visits.
-"The festival attracted participants from across the globe, including from such countries as Canada, New Zealand, United States, United Kingdom, Italy, Pakistan and the United Arab Emirates, as well as gardening enthusiasts from every state in Australia," Latrobe City Mayor Councillor Sharon Gibson said.
-While the roses still bloomed in the world famous Centenary Rose Garden of Morwell, COVID-19 restrictions ensured the festival did not proceed in its usual format.
+"The festival attracted participants from across the globe, including from such countries as Canada, New Zealand, United States, United Kingdom, Italy, Pakistan and the United Arab Emirates, as well as gardening enthusiasts from every state in Australia," Latrobe City Mayor Councillor Sharon Gibson While the roses still bloomed in the world famous Centenary Rose Garden of Morwell, COVID-19 restrictions ensured the festival did not proceed in its usual format.
 This provided Council with the opportunity to extend the reach of the festival to a wider audience through the internet.
-International presenters included Jonathan Webster, curator of the Royal Horticultural Society Gardens Rosemoor (UK) and Rebecca Koraytem of David Austin Roses (US), who spoke about rose preparation in other locations.
+International presenters included Jonathan Webster, curator of the Royal Horticultural Society Gardens Rosemoor (UK) and Rebecca Koraytem of David Austin Roses (US), who spoke about rose preparation